amine7777/ansible-role-solana/README.md

 Ansible role: solana
 =========

-This role helps you to install solana on your linux machine.
+This role helps you to install solana-cli and spl-token on your linux machine.

 |Travis|GitHubActions|Quality|Downloads|Version|